mendix/RestServices/README.md

 Enable Delete | `false` | Allows consumers to remove existing objects using DELETE at *rest/servicename/objectid* Enable Change Log | `false` | See next section
 Use Strict Versioning | `false` | If set to true, all requests that modify data are required to provide an `if-none-match` header, to verify that the request is based on the latest known version.
 This way conflicting updates are detected and it is not possible to base changes on stale objects

+#### Securing published services

+For a published service, three authentication models can be used:

+1. `*` indicates that a service is world accessible.
+This holds for both reading and writing (if applicable)
+2. `Rolename` indicates that authentication is required, and that credentials for a user that has a specific role are required.
+This works similar to webservice authentication, except that the 'WebServiceUser' attribute isn't required to be set.
+Normal users can perform REST requests as well.
+The REST module will attempt to pick up any client session that is available (useful when invoking the service from a browser, using Ajax for example).
+If no such session is found, basic authentication needs to be provided to send credentials to the service.
+3. `Module.Microflowname` can be used to set up a custom authentication mechanism.
+This microflow shouldn't require any arguments and return a System.User object or null (if authentication failed).
+If a user object was returned, the service will be invoked under a fresh session of that user.
+In the microflow, you can use `getRequestHeader` calls to extract HTTP headers from the request, which can be used to perform authentication.
+This is very useful if you want to setup authentication using a api key for example.

 #### Enabling the change log